garden-io/garden/docs/reference/commands.md

 **Create remote variables in Garden Cloud.**

-Create remote variables in Garden Cloud.
+Create or update remote variables in Garden Cloud.
 Variables belong to variable lists, which you can get via the `garden get variable-lists` command, and can optionally be scoped to an environment, or an environment and a user.
 The variable lists themselves are also created in Garden Cloud.

 To scope variables to a user, you will need the user's ID which you can get from the `garden get users` command.

+To update existing variables if they exist (i.e. use an upsert), pass the --upsert flag.
+The default behaviour (i.e. when not upserting) is to fail if a variable with the same name already exists in the variable list.

 You can optionally read the variables from a .env formatted file using --from-file.

 Examples:
     garden create remote-variables varlist_123 DB_PASSWORD=my-pwd ACCESS_KEY=my-key   # create two variables
-    garden create remote-variables varlist_123 ACCESS_KEY=my-key --scope-to-env ci    # create a variable and scope it to the ci environment garden create remote-variables varlist_123 ACCESS_KEY=my-key --scope-to-env ci --scope-to-user <user-id>  # create a variable and scope it to the ci environment and user garden create remote-variables varlist_123 --from-file /path/to/variables.env  # create variables from the key value pairs in the variables.env file
+    garden create remote-variables varlist_123 DB_PASSWORD=my-pwd ACCESS_KEY=my-key --upsert  # create two variables and upsert if they already exist garden create remote-variables varlist_123 ACCESS_KEY=my-key --scope-to-env ci    # create a variable and scope it to the ci environment garden create remote-variables varlist_123 ACCESS_KEY=my-key --scope-to-env ci --scope-to-user <user-id>  # create a variable and scope it to the ci environment and user garden create remote-variables varlist_123 --from-file /path/to/variables.env  # create variables from the key value pairs in the variables.env file